neel-dey/AnyStar/README.md

 ```

 **IMPORTANT**: as the network was trained on isotropic 64^3 crops of images as in
-the figure above, use `--scale` to resize your images prior to segmentation such that
+the figure below, use `--scale` to resize your images prior to segmentation such that
 the target instances are fully contained within the sliding window (defined by
 `--n_tiles`) and are roughly isotropic in spacing.